-- 21.5.1.
-Applicants wishing to change to another course within the same academic School to which they have already applied, should contact that School directly to discuss the possibility of changing. - 21.5.2.
-Postgraduate applicants are required to submit any requests to change course to pgt.application@st-andrews.ac.uk - 21.6.
-International Foundation Programme requests for changes to courses - 21.6.1.
-Applicants wishing to request a change of International Foundation Programme should contact ifp@st-andrews.ac.uk.
-Course changes will only be allowed with the approval of the relevant programmes Directors within the programmes offered by the International Foundation Programme. - 22.
-Deferred applications - 22.1.
-Deferring an undergraduate application - 22.1.1.
+20.1.
 The University will accept applications for deferred entry as outlined below.
-Deferred entry refers to applicants who, having applied in one admissions cycle, delay their entry into the following admissions cycle. - 22.1.2.
+Deferred entry refers to applicants who, having applied in one admissions cycle, delay their entry into the following admissions cycle.

+20.2.
+Deferring an undergraduate application

+- 20.2.1.
 It is the University's position that applicants apply in the academic cycle immediately prior to the start date they wish to commence their studies at the University.
 University dates are published online.
-For example, applicants intending to start their studies in September 2020 would apply during the admissions cycle that opens in September 2019 applicants intending to take a gap year or a year off studies, are recommended to apply during the gap year.
+For example, applicants intending to start their studies in September 2021 would apply during the admissions cycle that opens in September 2020.
+Applicants intending to take a gap year or a year off studies are recommended to apply during the gap year.
 This allows applicants to demonstrate as part of their application how their activities during the gap year are relevant to the course(s) to which they are applying.
-This information will be considered as part of the decision-making process. - 22.1.3.
-An applicant may only request a deferred entry into the admissions cycle immediately following the admissions cycle initially applied for. - 22.1.4.
+This information will be considered as part of the decision-making process. - 20.2.2.
+An applicant may only request a deferred entry into the admissions cycle immediately following the admissions cycle initially applied for. - 20.2.3.
 Applicants who meet the conditions of an offer who are subsequently required to undertake national military service will have their offers upheld until conclusion of their service.
-Applicants should ensure that they contact myapplication@st-andrews.ac.uk as soon as they are aware of any commitments to such military service and provide supporting documentation. - 22.1.5.
-Applicants who choose to apply for deferred entry for the subsequent academic year should ensure that their personal statement includes information on: - reasons why they wish to defer; - what they will be doing that is relevant to the subject(s) to which they are applying during the year before entry; - and how such activities will benefit the strength of their application. - 22.1.6.
+Applicants should ensure that they contact myapplication@st-andrews.ac.uk as soon as they are aware of any commitments to such military service and provide supporting documentation. - 20.2.4.
+Applicants who choose to apply for deferred entry for the subsequent academic year should ensure that their personal statement includes information on:

+reasons why they wish to defer;

+what they will be doing that is relevant to the subject(s) to which they are applying during the year before entry;

+and how such activities will benefit the strength of their application.

+- 20.2.5.
 Applicants who wish to request deferred entry after receiving an offer, should put their request in writing to myapplication@st-andrews.ac.uk as early as possible.
 In such circumstances, it is the responsibility of the applicant to provide as much detail as possible to explain their request.
-All such requests will be considered on a case-by-case basis by an admissions panel consisting of Deputy Directors of Admissions and the relevant Faculty Associate Dean.

-22.1.7.
-It is important to note that there is no guarantee that a request to defer entry will be granted, and applicants may be required to withdraw their application and reapply in the cycle that is relevant for their year of entry.
+All such requests will be considered on a case-by-case basis by an admissions panel consisting of Deputy Directors of Admissions and the relevant Faculty Associate Dean. - 20.2.6.
+Any undergraduate applicant or offer holder considering such a change should consider carefully their reasons for doing so.
+They can submit a speculative inquiry to see what their chances of success would be, without risking losing any existing offer they may potentially have.
+It is important to note that there is no guarantee that a formal request to defer entry will be granted, and applicants and offer holders may be required to withdraw their application and reapply in the cycle that is relevant for their year of entry.
+Their application will be assessed again separately and in light of the competitiveness of the new application pool.
 Granting of deferred entry may have implications for an applicant's offer of accommodation or any University scholarships awarded.
 Applicants should also be aware that tuition fees are updated annually, and so deferring an application is expected to increase the tuition and other attendance costs.
 Applicants should consult the policies on scholarships and accommodation for further information.

-23. Accepting and securing a deferred offer - undergraduate
+20.3.
+Accepting and securing a deferred offer - undergraduate